Legacy MCP-UI Adapter

 MIME Type

-When the MCP Apps adapter is enabled, the resource MIME type is automatically set to text/html+mcp.
-This is the expected MIME type for MCP Apps-compliant hosts.
+When the MCP Apps adapter is enabled, the resource MIME type is automatically set to text/html;profile=mcp-app, the MCP Apps equivalent to text/html.

 Receiving Data in Your Widget